mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - REPAIRING

 ### Cloud Backup Policy
-Cloud Backup Policy will be added if provider_backup_enabled is enabled because MongoDB Atlas automatically creates a default policy, if not, returned values will be empty.
+Cloud Backup Policy will be added if provider_backup_enabled or cloud_backup is enabled because MongoDB Atlas automatically creates a default policy, if not, returned values will be empty.

 * `snapshot_backup_policy` - current snapshot schedule and retention settings for the cluster.